COURSE REVIEW

 Some much more original designer came up with these things.

-Holes like No. 12 and it’s Stonehenge green.
-And No. 7, the par 5 where the granite outcroppings make their first appearance.
-It’s often a startling - breakout the HBO Deadwood vocabulary - one for Coyote Moon first timers going for the green in two.
-For missing right here on approach can send your ball thudding off a boulder so big it’s been named (Hooligan’s Rock).
+Holes like No. 12, with its Stonehenge green.
+And No. 7, the par 5 where the granite makes its first appearance, startling first-timers going for the green in two.
+Missing right here on approach can send your ball thudding off a boulder so big it's been named (Hooligan's Rock).

 "You wouldn't want to run into this thing in a dark alley," local golfer Larry Wilson quipped as he putted out on No. 7 with Hooligan's lurking over his shoulder.